 It’s not advisable to buy an entire set of guides in one go because the PPL syllabus changes so frequently.
-You’re best off waiting it out and buying the specific books you need as and when you’re studying each subject.
+You’re best off waiting it out and buying the specific books as and when you’re studying each subject.

 The well-known flight stores sell revision guides on each of the 9 PPL Subjects.
 AFE is good for this, and their complete range is available here.
-However, these are also sold on Amazon where you usually take advantage of a better deal.
+However, these are also sold on Amazon where you’ll usually take advantage of a better deal.

 VFR Flight Guides are not required.
 Your club/instructor will be able to provide you with the information for where you’ll fly as part of your training.

 A pre-flight checklist is a list of tasks that should be performed by pilots and aircrew prior to takeoff.
 Its purpose is to improve flight safety by ensuring that no important tasks are forgotten.
 Checklists are different for every plane.